y-moriya/bsky-post-counter/README.md

 # bsky-post-counter

-Count bsky posts and record with pixela.
+Count bsky posts and record with pixela..

 ## Require